German, Dutch police nab suspected car smugglers | DW | 21.01.2022

 Investigators broke up a highly organized gang of high-end car thieves and even stumbled upon an illegal cigarette factory, German police said.
 Many of the cars ended up in Dubai.

-Authorities in Germany are investigating over a dozen alleged gang members who specialized in stealing and smuggling cars, police said on Friday.
+Authorities in Germany are investigating more than a dozen people on suspicion of stealing and smuggling cars, police said on Friday.

 A 66-year-old man, believed to be one of the leaders, was arrested in the Netherlands.
 Another suspect was jailed in Lithuania.
 Both men are now due to be extradited to Germany.